microsoft/code-with-engineering-playbook/docs/UI-UX/README.md

    - Ideal for projects that require a simpler, more declarative approach to adding interactivity to web pages.
    - Works well with server-side frameworks and can be integrated into existing projects with minimal effort.

-For more information of choosing the right implementation tool, read the [Recommended Technologies](./recommended-technologies.md) document.
+> For more information of utilizing any of these frameworks/platforms, read the [Recommended Technologies](./recommended-technologies.md) document.

-Continue reading the [Trade Study](./../design/design-reviews/trade-studies/README.md) section of this site for more information on completing this step in the design process.
+>

-After iterating through multiple trade study documents, this design process can be considered complete!
-With an agreed upon solution and implementation in mind, it is now time to begin development.
-A natural continuation of the design process is to get users (or stakeholders) involved as early as possible.
-Constantly look for design and usability feedback, and utilize this to improve the application as it is being developed.
+> Continue reading the [Trade Study](./../design/design-reviews/trade-studies/README.md) section of this site for more information on completing this step in the design process.